chrisgrieser/pdf-annotation-extractor-alfred/README.md

 ### Annotation Codes
 Insert these special codes at the **beginning** of an annotation to invoke special actions on that annotation.
 Annotation Codes do not apply to Strikethroughs.
 (You can run the Alfred command `acode` to quickly display a cheat sheet showing all the following information.)

 - `+`: Merge with previous highlight/underline and puts a "(…)" in between.
 Used for jumping sections on the same page.
-If jumping across pages, both pages will be included in the citation.
+If used across pages, both pages will be included in the citation, and the "(…)" will be omitted, assuming the continuation of a of across page borders.
-- `++`: Merge with previous highlight/underline.
-Used for continuing a highlight on the next page.
-Both Pages will be included in the citation.
 - `? foo` **(free comments)**: Turns "foo" into a **"Pseudo-Admonitions"** [^1] (`>>> `) and move up.
 (Used for Introductory Comments or Questions).
 - `##`: Turns highlighted/underlined text into a **heading** that is added at that location.
 The number of `#` determines the heading level.
 If the annotation is a free comment, the text following the `#` is used as heading instead (Space after `#` required).
 Free comments can be sued for manual headings not appearing in text.
 - `---` **(free comments)**: Inserts a markdown **hr** (`---`) and removes the annotation.